List of speakers of the West Bengal Legislative Assembly: Speaker and the Committees

 The Speaker constitutes all Committees of the Assembly.
 He nominates the Chairpersons of all the Parliamentary Committees.
 Political problems hampering the functioning of Committees are consulted with him for directions.
 The Advisory Committee on Business, the Committee of General Purposes and the Committee of Rules fall under him.

 Speaker and members

 Apart from being the Chairperson of the Assembly, he is also a member of the Assembly.
 He is entrusted with wide-ranging punitive powers to help him maintain proper conduct in the Assembly.
 He is expected to give sufficient time to all members of the Assembly and help them get their views across.
 The Speaker also keeps communicating with members, leaders of parties, etc., in the Vidhan Sabha.
 He interacts with leaders of other parties at semi-formal meetings a day before the start of a session, to know their mood on a wide range of issues.

 Salary

-The salaries and allowances of the Speaker and the Deputy Speaker of the Legislative Assembly are fixed by the Legislature of the State by law.
+The salaries and allowances of the Speaker and the Deputy Speaker of the Legislative Assembly are fixed by the Legislature of the State under article 186 of the constitution.
 Such salaries and allowances are specified in the Second Schedule.